djdrzzy/nu-repl/README.markdown

 It is something I've made to help play around with and learn Nu (http://programming.nu/).
 My motivation for this was to be able to work on scripts within a project and then immediately use a key combination to send the new code over to the device to be immediately tested without recompiling.
 Nu works beautifully with Objective-C and has awesome script capabilities so I decided to go with that.

-It is Mac OS X specific.
+It is Mac OS X / iOS specific.

 How Do I Use This?
 ------------------